cail/cctv_summarizer/README.md

 - **resolution**: Video height in pixels (e.g., `720p`, `1080p`)
 - **video_fps**: Frames per second for generated videos (default: `25`) - each captured image becomes one frame
 - **log_level**: Logging verbosity - `DEBUG`, `INFO`, `WARNING`, `ERROR`, or `CRITICAL` (default: `INFO`)
-- **track_changes**: Enable motion detection for a camera (saves storage by only keeping frames with activity)
+- **track_changes**: Enable motion detection for a camera (applies filtering during video generation - all frames are still captured)

 ### Motion Detection Parameters

-Motion detection can be configured globally (in `config` section) or per-camera:
+Motion detection filters frames **during video generation**, not during capture.
+All frames are saved, but only frames with detected motion are included in the generated videos.
+This allows you to tune parameters without losing data.

 ```yaml
 config: